This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 3. Diversify Vendors

-The third thing you want to do to maximize the value of your company is to diversify your vendors.
+The third thing you want to do to maximize the value of your business is to diversify your vendors.
 Consider what would happen if a key vendor raises its prices or goes out of business.
 Would your business be in trouble?

 Acquirers are going to ask what happens if something happens to one of your vendors.
 Likewise, you need to be asking this question of your business right now.